martineau-sw/modern-c-challenges/ch6/7-adjacency-matrix.md

 large and tracks the first and last indicies of the window in which the queue contains its elements.
 From there, I introduced queue functions.
 Knowing that `struct`s are passed by value unlike arrays, I decided to utilize parameterized pointers, despite not covering their use in the text yet.

+After translating the pseudocode from wikipedia, I asked a friend to check my work thus far to ensure I'm not making any catastrophic mistakes.
+This they did no problem, additionally, they also advised that I instead use a circular structure for the array queue so I don't have to worry much about boundary checking.
+This was excellent insight as the queue is still functionally identical and I needn't worry about checking the boundaries of the array.

 Much like challenge 2, I felt this to be a potent yet reasonable introduction to pointers as parameters and its applications.
 It was a simple enough case